-Advising and counseling our clients through every phase of even the most complex construction matters is what differentiates the lawyers in Gould & Ratner’s Construction Practice.
+Advising and counseling clients through every phase of even the most complex construction matters is what differentiates the lawyers in Gould & Ratner’s Construction Practice.
 As a group, our lawyers possess a unique blend of negotiating and drafting acumen, technical expertise, construction industry experience, and trial and arbitration skills.

 Our Clients and Experience